Adatree/ui-components/README.md

 ## How to publish

-Increment the version number in `package.json`
+1. Increment the version number in `package.json`.

-Run `npm publish`
+2. Run `yarn publish`.

-Commit the new version number
+3. Commit the new version.